hazelcast-templates/hazelcast-connect-starter/README.md

 ## Further Instructions

-The `README.md` in the generated project contains further instructions.
+The `README.md` in the generated workspace contains further instructions.